microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Spike Growth:**  For 1hr/level, creatures in area take 1d4 damage per 5ft. movement, reflex save or they are slowed.

-**Stone Shape:**  Sculpts stone into any shape.
+**Stone Shape:**  Sculpts small or medium sized stone into any desired shape.

 **Water Breathing:**  Subjects can breathe under water for 2 hours/level divided by number of subjects.

 ### 4th-Level Druid Spells

-**Air Walk:**  Subject treads on air for 10 min./level.
+**Air Walk:**  Subject is able to walk horizontally on air for 10 min./level.

-**Anti-Plant Shell:**  Keeps animated plants at bay for 10 min./level, 10ft. radius.
+**Anti-Plant Shell:**  Keeps animated plants at bay for 10 min./level, with a 10ft. radius.

-**Ice Storm:**  Hail does 5d6 damage in cylinder 40ft. across
+**Ice Storm:**  Hail is called from the sky, dealing 5d6 damage in an area within a 10ft. radius for 1 round.

-**Reincarnate:**  Bring back a dead subject into a random body.
+**Reincarnate:**  Bring back a dead subject into a random body (a body that is nearby).

 **Repel Vermin:**  Insects, spiders, and other vermin stay 10ft. away for 10 min./level.

-**Spike Stones:** Creatures in area take 1d8 damage, reflex save or they are slowed.
+**Spike Stones:** All creatures within 15ft. take 1d8 damage.
+They must make a reflex save.
+If failed, they are slowed.

 ### 5th-Level Druid Spells

-**Awaken:**  Animal or Tree gains human intellect.
+**Awaken:**  One animal or tree gains human intellect (4 Mind).

 **Baleful Polymorph:**  Transforms subject into a harmless animal.

-**Call Lightning Storm:**  Calls down a lightning bolt from the sky dealing 5d6 damage once per round for 10 rounds/level.
+**Call Lightning Storm:**  Calls a lightning storm into an area with a 5ft. radius.
+Lightning bolts come down from the sky dealing 5d6 damage once per round for 1 round/level.

 **Insect Plague:**  Up to 6 Locust Swarms (21 HP, 18 AC, slow, 2d6 attack) attack creatures for 10 rounds/level.

 **Transmute Rock to Mud:**  Transforms 2 10ft.
-Cubes/level.
+Cubes/level of rock into mud.

-**Wall of Fire:**  Deals 2d4 fire damage out to 10 ft. and 1d4 out to 20 ft.
-Passing through wall deals 2d6 damage +1/level.
+**Wall of Fire:**  Creates a 20ft. wall of fire, dealing 2d4 fire damage.
+Passing through the wall deals 2d6 damage +1/level.

 ### 6th-Level Druid Spells

 **Fire Seeds:**  Creates Acorn Grenades (1d6 fire damage/level divided among up to 4 seeds) that explode in a 10ft. radius and ignite combustibles.

-**Live Oak:**  Oak becomes treant guardian.
+**Live Oak:**  Transforms an Oak tree into a treant guardian.

-**Move Earth:**  Digs trenches and builds hills, in an area up to 750ft. square and 10ft. deep.
+**Move Earth:**  Magically dig trenches or build hills, in an area with up to a 50ft. radius and up to 10ft. deep.

 **Stone Tell:**  Talk to natural or worked stone for 10 rounds/level.

-**Transport via Plants:**  Move instantly from one plant to another of its type anywhere.
+**Transport via Plants:**  Instantly move once from one plant to another as long as the plants are the same type.

 **Wall of Stone:**  Creates a shape-able wall of stone up to 5ft./level.

 ### 7th-Level Druid Spells

-**Changestaff:**  Your staff becomes a treant on command.
+**Changestaff:**  Your staff becomes a treant guardian on command.

 **Control Weather:**  Changes weather in local area.
 Takes half an hour to cast and take effect.
 Weather cannot be abnormal weather (meteors or other phenomena).